clover/codelab-remote-pay-cloud/README.md

 # Clover CodeLab: Remote Pay Cloud

-## Before We Start
+## Before You Start

-### What We're Building
+### What You'll Build

 This codelab shows a simple integration of a browser-based point-of-sale (POS) system with a Cloud Pay Display-compatible Clover device (Clover Mini, Mobile, or Flex).
 A [Clover Developer Kit (DevKit)](https://cloverdevkit.com/) is required for this tutorial.

 The repo includes a simple, prebuilt UI.
 In its current state, it doesn't do anything.
 In this tutorial, you'll build the ability to connect to a Clover device and process transactions.

 It is important to complete this tutorial in its entirety.
 You'll learn how to build an integration, as well as implementation best practices, so you can avoid common mistakes and edge cases.
 The tutorial is comprehensive and may take a few hours to complete and understand.
 Ultimately, this tutorial is meant to help you ship quality code to production with confidence.

 This tutorial uses the remote-pay-cloud SDK's  [`CloverConnector`](https://clover.github.io/remote-pay-cloud-api/3.0.0/remotepay.ICloverConnector.html) interface to connect to a Clover device and perform operations via the cloud.
 The CloverConnector provides a consolidated asynchronous interface for your POS to integrate with Clover's customer-facing payment devices.